 Le7’s!

 Let’s create a groundbreaking, inclusive, and transformative art event.
-Join us in shaping the future of digital culture and AI-influenced art.
+Join us in shaping the future of AI-influenced culture.

 Welcome to The Wrong.